 Every where we went we were congratulated, which in itself was magical, but we also grabbed ourselves some freebies along the way from cast members looking to make our trip that extra bit magical.
 There are badges for pretty much anything – the birthday is likely to get you some free cupcakes at restaurant, yum!

-I would love to hear about your Disney World money saving tips!
+I hope you have enjoyed my money saving hacks for Disney World but I would love to hear about your Disney World money saving tips if you have any I have missed!
 Leave a comment below with your favourites.

 This post contains a sponsored link.